Last Updated: 11/21/23 | November 21st, 2023

 Over the years, I’ve taken a million different tours of this amazing city to learn more about what makes it tick.
-For four months earlier this year, I lived in Paris, and had the opportunity to check out even more walking tours.
+For four months in 2019, I lived in Paris and had the opportunity to check out even more walking tours.

-And there were a lot to check out!
+And there was a lot to check out!

-There are dozens upon dozens of companies covering all aspects of life in Paris, and it can be hard to make a sense of all those endless Viator and Tripadvisor listings.
-It’s obscene how many tour companies there are.
-(I mean I’ve tried so many tour companies and I STILL have more on my list to try (and some to retry).)
+There are dozens upon dozens of companies covering all aspects of life in Paris, and it can be hard to make a sense of all those endless Viator and TripAdvisor listings.
+It’s crazy how many tour companies there are!

 New Europe is one of the most popular free walking tour companies in all of Europe.
 Their main free tour takes you around the center of Paris and gives you a historical overview of the city.
 They also run a good (but paid) tour of Montmartre, and they have a really fun pub crawl as well if you’re looking to hit the bars with other travelers.